EU court approves linking funds to respect for rule of law - NewsBreak

 The EU’s executive Commission had said it would await Wednesday’s ruling before committing on whether to withhold funds.

-Hungary's reaction was swift.
-Justice Minister Judit Varga slammed the ruling on her Facebook page, calling it a “political judgement” and proof that the EU was abusing its power.

-“The ruling is another application of pressure against our country because we passed our child protection law during the summer,” Varga wrote, referring to contentious Hungarian legislation last year which forbids the depiction of homosexuality or gender change to minors in media content.
-But the EU’s passage of the rule of law mechanism pre-dates that Hungarian law, which many critics have decried as a violation of LGBTQ rights.

-Both Hungary and Poland have in the past reasoned that the court was overstepping its authority in approving a new mechanism that is not described in the EU’s own treaties.
+Both Hungary and Poland have in the past rejected such reasoning, arguing that the court was overstepping its authority in approving a new mechanism that is not described in the EU’s own treaties.
 They said making such a link between finances and the legal decisions of independent member states amounted to blackmail from Brussels.

 The court argued however that democratic backsliding had not only a political impact but also affected budgetary matters.